-Priority Tier Target Date Overall Costs 1.
-Improve outcomes for PP children in English with particular focus on phonics in KS1 and reading in KS2.
-1 July 2024 £35,200 2.
-Improve outcomes in mathematics through the implementation of a structured approach to teaching.
-1 July 2024 £160 3.
+Priority Tier Target Date Year 1 Costs Year 2 Costs Year 3 Costs 1.
+Improve outcomes in mathematics across all year groups.
+1 July 25 3.
 Improve attendance and behaviour for PP children across the school.
-2 On-going £35,300 4.
+2 On-going 4.
 To ensure that PP children have access to a broad and balanced curriculum through the delivery of a variety of cultural opportunities.
-3 On-going £2,300 £72,960
+3 On-going